Jesse James: James–Younger Gang

-On July 21, 1873, they turned to train robbery, derailing a Rock Island Line train west of Adair, Iowa, and stealing approximately $3,000.
+On July 21, 1873, the James–Younger gang turned to train robbery, derailing a Rock Island Line train west of Adair, Iowa, and stealing approximately $3,000.
 For this, they wore Ku Klux Klan masks.
-By this time, the Klan had been suppressed in the South by President Grant's use of the Enforcement Acts.
+By this time, the Klan had been suppressed in the South by President Ulysses S. Grant's use of the Enforcement Acts.
 Former rebels attacked the railroads as symbols of threatening centralization.

 The gang's later train robberies had a lighter touch.
 The gang held up passengers only twice, choosing in all other incidents to take only the contents of the express safe in the baggage car.
-John Newman Edwards made sure to highlight such techniques when creating an image of James as a kind of Robin Hood.
-Despite public sentiment toward the gang's crimes, there is no evidence that the James gang ever shared any of the robbery money outside their personal circle.
+Edwards made sure to highlight such techniques when creating an image of Jesse as a kind of Robin Hood.
+Despite public sentiment toward the gang's crimes, there is no evidence that the gang ever shared any of the robbery money outside their personal circle.

-Jesse and his cousin Zee married on April 24, 1874.
+Jesse and his cousin Zerelda married on April 24, 1874.
 They had two children who survived to adulthood: Jesse Edward James (b.
 1875) and Mary Susan James (later Barr, b.
 1879).
 Twins Gould and Montgomery James (b.
 1878) died in infancy.
 Jesse Jr. became a lawyer who practiced in Kansas City, Missouri, and Los Angeles, California.

 Pinkertons

-In 1874, the Adams Express Company turned to the Pinkerton National Detective Agency to stop the James–Younger Gang.
+In 1874, the Adams Express Company turned to the Pinkerton National Detective Agency to stop the James–Younger gang.
 The Chicago-based agency worked primarily against urban professional criminals, as well as providing industrial security, such as strike breaking.
 Because the gang received support from many former Confederate soldiers in Missouri, they eluded the Pinkertons.
 Joseph Whicher, an agent dispatched to infiltrate Zerelda Samuel's farm, was soon found killed.
 Two other agents, Captain Louis J. Lull and John Boyle, were sent after the Youngers; Lull was killed by two of the Youngers in a roadside gunfight on March 17, 1874.
 Before he died, Lull fatally shot John Younger.
 A deputy sheriff named Edwin Daniels also died in the skirmish.

 Allan Pinkerton, the agency's founder and leader, took on the case as a personal vendetta.
 He began to work with former Unionists who lived near the James family farm.
 On the night of January 25, 1875, he staged a raid on the homestead.
-Detectives threw an incendiary device into the house; it exploded, killing James' young half-brother Archie (named for Archie Clement) and blowing off one of Zerelda Samuel's arms.
+Detectives threw an incendiary device into the house; it exploded, killing James' young half-brother Archie and blowing off one of Zerelda Samuel's arms.
 Afterward, Pinkerton denied that the raid's intent was arson, but biographer Ted Yeatman found a letter by Pinkerton in the Library of Congress in which Pinkerton declared his intention to "burn the house down."